mnoorenberghe/webtrees-facebook/README.md

   existing account to the user's Facebook account.
 The administrator can also link existing users to their Facebook accounts in advance (where possible) to avoid this situation.
 * There is no comment field during registration with a Facebook account.
+* The login button will not appear if all trees have "Require visitor authentication".